 Why Headhunters Fail

-Most headhunters are not candidate sourcing or recruiting research experts.
+Most traditional retained search headhunters are not candidate sourcing or recruiting research experts.
 Headhunters would rather focus on “more important” things like reeling in the next client.
 There’s a reason.
 Headhunter compensation is closely tied to how much business they bring in.
 So search firms hire retained search partners who are strong in sales.
 Headhunters are rarely research experts.
 And, in the Age of Information, that’s a problem.
-The lack of research expertise causes search to fail.
+The lack of research expertise causes executive search to fail.

 Executive headhunters often delegate recruiting research to someone else.
 That someone else is usually a secretary or junior associate right of college.
 That’s why most search firm “researchers” lack serious research expertise.
 Lacking expertise, they don’t know how to find the best candidates.
 As a result, headhunters fail.